How does an electric car charging station in your house work?

 Installing a 240-Volt EV Charging Station With Help From Luminous Electric in Florida

 If you need a 240-volt EV station for your electric vehicle, you can count on our electricians from Luminous Electric, serving Florida, to get the job done right.
 We can inspect your home’s current electrical system and electric box to make sure it has the capacity for a car charging station, create the 240-volt circuit and install your new car charging station.

-To learn more about our electrical installation services, give us a call today.
+Visit our car charging station installation page to learn more about our services or give us a call today.
 We serve the Tampa, Clearwater and Bradenton areas.